adamlogic/villageatalumcreek.org/_posts/2015-05-12-garage-sale.md

 ---

 **When:**   Friday June 5 and Saturday June 6 from 8:00am till 3:00pm
-**Where:**  The Community Room at the Orange Township Pool,
-              7560 Gooding Blvd.

 There will NOT be a fee again this year to participate.